 • BitDegree foundation: 66 million (locked for 360 days).

 • Token available to the public at launch: 336,6 million.

 • Team: 66 million (locked for 720 days).

 • Advisors / Partners: 13,2 million (locked for 160 days).

 What is the BitDegree Token?

 To fully understand what is BitDegree we need to talk about the BDG token.
 The BitDegree token (BDG) is a cryptocurrency.
 It has real-world value and application.
-At the moment BitDegree tokens can be used to pay for courses on the BitDegree platform as well as paying for the services of BitDegree partners.
+BitDegree tokens can be used to pay for courses on the BitDegree platform as well as paying for the services of BitDegree partners.
 For example, Hostinger.com is currently accepting BDG tokens for web hosting services.
 So, if you bought BDG tokens during the BitDegree ICO or later and require web hosting services, you can use your tokens at Hostinger.
-Now, the BDG tokens need to be bought on exchange platforms like HitBTC, Cobinhood, IDEX.
-Later BitDegree plans to issue token-based scholarships and reward students for learning, meaning you’ll either be able to earn tokens and continue with free education or get back part of your initial course payment by completing a course successfully.
+Now, the BDG tokens need to be bought on exchange platforms like HitBTC, IDEX.
+BitDegree also issues token-based scholarships and reward students for learning, meaning you’re able to earn tokens and continue with free education or get back part of your initial course payment by completing a course successfully.

 Want to buy some BitDegree Tokens?
 Follow my guide on How to Buy BitDegree Tokens with Ether!

 The main attraction of BitDegree over other educational platforms is that, not only you’ll have a chance to educate yourself for free.
 But, earn BitDegree Tokens while studying as well.